dphfox/Fusion/docs/tutorials/fundamentals/computeds.md

 end)
 ```

-??? question "Help!
+??? warning "Help!
 Using the same name gives me a warning."

 	Depending on your setup, Luau might be configured to warn when you use the
 	same variable name multiple times.